e-c-k-e-r/vall-e/README.md

 ## Try Me

-To quickly try it out, you can run `python -m vall_e.models.ar_nar yaml="./data/config.yaml"`
+To quickly try it out, you can run `python -m vall_e.models.ar_nar yaml="./data/config.yaml"`.

-Each model file has a barebones trainer and inference routine.
+A small trainer will overfit a provided utterance to ensure a model configuration works.

 ## Pre-Trained Model

+> **Note** Pre-Trained weights aren't up to par until I finally nail the best training methodologies and model code.
+Gomen.

 My pre-trained weights can be acquired from [here](https://huggingface.co/ecker/vall-e).